First-Year Curriculum

 Designed to prepare students for TechLaw careers.
 Considers the interplay of law, technological design, norms, and the market as modalities of regulation; competing strategies for updating the law through courts, legislatures, administrative agencies, and international institutions; efforts by incumbent and newcomer industries to use the law to promote their preferred business models; and the legal implications of other political, economic, and social impacts associated with legally disruptive technologies.

-• LAWE 650 Plea Bargaining and Sentencing
+• LAWE 650 Plea Bargaining & Sentencing

 Units: 3